16gs24/2018-MMA-Text-Analytics/index.md

 Authors
 -------

--   To shower praise for ingenuity on the project and analysis, contact [Melody Liu](https://www.linkedin.com/in/meifei-melody-liu/)
+-   To shower praise for ingenuity on the project, contact [Melody Liu](https://www.linkedin.com/in/meifei-melody-liu/)
--   For critiques & criticisms for things that couldn't be achieved in 4 weeks contact [Gage Sonntag](https://www.linkedin.com/in/gage-sonntag/)
+-   For criticism of things we couldn't be achieved in 4 weeks contact [Gage Sonntag](https://www.linkedin.com/in/gage-sonntag/)

 Executive Summary
 -----------------